code-simple/typescript-expressJs-postgreSQL-boilerplate/README.md

 4. #### SWAGGER

-   For swagger visit /api/v1/docs , to create swagger just write swagger docs.
+   For swagger visit `/api/v1/docs` , to create swagger just write swagger docs.
-   Its set to check for JsDocs inside /routes/\* , So any route having JsDocs will be added to swagger
+   Its set to check for jsDocs inside /routes/\* , So any route having jsDocs will be added to swagger

 5. #### LOGGING